Tony Burgess (author): The n-Body Problem

 This novel follows a zombie apocalypse that leaves nothing more than a waste disposal problem.
 After a number of failed experiments at disposal, officials hit on the solution to the problem of aimless, lifeless wanderers clogging the streets: send the dead into orbit.
 However, the celestial corpses begin to affect the Earth's sunlight, resulting in "Syndrome" – a blend of paranoia, depression, and hypochondria that turns the living into monsters of a different sort.

 Film credits

 Pontypool has been made into live stage productions in the United States and the United Kingdom.

 Originally, the film Pontypool was to be a radio play for CBC Radio.

 Burgess wrote out a script for Pontypool in 48 hours, his approach inspired by Orson Welles' radio broadcast of The War of the Worlds.
 He also played in the film adaption of Pontypool and in the science fiction film Ejecta.

-Burgess has also been a singer with the rock band Left by Snakes, alongside guitarist Chuck Baker.
+Burgess has also been a singer with the rock band Lucy Jinx (formally known as Left by Snakes), alongside guitarist Chuck Baker.
 Burgess and Baker received a Canadian Screen Award nomination for Best Original Song at the 11th Canadian Screen Awards in 2023 for "The Ascension Song", written for the film Cult Hero.